Anchor Audio to Tune Up Your Social Media

 That’s why the social components built in the Anchor App make social interaction and amplification one of the best features of this platform.

-Just like other social media, you can interact on Anchor Audio by creating original content.
-Likewise you can curate content of others, or simply by having conversations with other stations.
+Just like other social media, you can interact with Anchor Audio by creating original content.
+Likewise, you can curate the content of others, or simply by having conversations with other stations.

 The telephone conversation-like feel of recording, calling other stations, or recording a call between people makes the technology feel nonexistent.